larryknaebelobsidian/kingdom/Proposition 115. The Kingdom is not established without a period of violence or war..md

 tags:
   - toc
 ---
+# Proposition 115.
+The Kingdom is not established without a period of violence or war.

 >The rise, progress, aims, slaughter, etc., of the confederation of wickedness arrayed against Him (Props.
 160, 101, 162, 163) will fully vindicate the propriety and consistency of the means used in its downfall; which, as prophecy declares, will be freely and universally acknowledged the world over after its occurrence.
 >Obs.
 1